-The UK is currently part of the EU Emission Trading System (EU ETS).
+The UK is no longer part of the EU Emission Trading System (EU ETS).
 This is an EU-wide system that puts a price on carbon through trading of emission permits.
-So far we don’t know what carbon pricing mechanism the UK will be in post-Brexit and this make it difficult to price any thermal generation, causing uncertainty across the market.

 Households can go some way to protecting themselves from increased energy bills by switching to a fixed tariff as soon as possible.
 This will give you protection for the length of the fix, which is normally one or two years.

 It’s always advisable to shop around and switch energy suppliers on a regular basis – staying on your supplier’s standard variable rate will usually mean paying over the odds for your energy.
 Switching energy tariffs through MoneySuperMarket could save you at least £280*.

 Switching supplier is easy to do and won’t require any rewiring or work outside your property.
 It usually takes up to 21 days for a full switch, which includes a two-week “cooling off” period, during which you can choose to cancel the switch free of charge if you change your mind.